Dr. Meredith Steele, phd

 At Virginia Tech, Meredith’s research program focuses on macroscale change and biogeochemistry in landscapes that are developed for urban and agricultural uses.
 Part of the emerging field of macrosystems ecology, she investigates patterns, linkages, and feedbacks between broad- and fine-scale ecosystem processes.
 She works to be a problem solver and enjoy thinking about and engaging a wide range of issues that face modern society.

-Outside of work Meredith enjoys spending time with her husband, Jonathan, her sons AJ and Logan, their two cats, and friends and family.
+Outside of work Meredith enjoys spending time with her husband, Jonathan, her sons Alex and Logan, their two cats, and friends and family.
 She also continues to pursue activities in world dance, the visual arts, and generally experiencing a full a life.

 At a glance: